anlque/task-assessment/README.md

 # Question Punk Exercise

 json-server:
-first 30 posts with 1 user id to show infinite scroll on Post Card list
+first 30 posts with 1 user id to show infinite scroll on Post Card list use npm run serve to start json servers